-23. The Mayor will not normally attend any site visits unless the Mayor has directed to become the local planning authority.
-Where any planning matter requires a site visit these shall be carried out in accordance with section 3 of the Procedure for Representation Hearings.
+21. The Mayor will not normally attend any site visits unless they have directed to become local planning authority.
+Where any planning matter requires a site visit these shall be carried out in accordance with the Procedure for Representation Hearings.

-Issue date October 2019 Amendments made from previous version Consolidation of three previously separate codes into a unified code for all Members and staff Approved by Mayor and London Assembly, acting jointly Review date October 2021 Senior owner Monitoring Officer Document owner Governance and Performance Manager
+lssue date May 2024 Amendments made from previous version The changes are largely cosmetic; they are intended to remove duplication, and make the document easier to read Approved by Mayor and London Assembly, acting jointly Review date May 2026 Senior owner Monitoring Officer Document owner Governance and Performance Manager